Key logo Key Gallery, 1991-1993

 7/19-8/10, 1991

-Five artists and artist/collaborators were invited to Richmond to create letterpress posters at one of the East Coast's last large-scvale letterp[ress poster companies.
-Curated by Davi Det Hompson, the limited edition poster set and exhibition included works by AQUI (Hompson and Cliff Baldwin), Ann Fessler, Kay Rosen, Carolee Schneemanna and The Tinklers .
-This exhibition has toured to Bucholz&Bucholz in Cologne Germany, The Philadelphia Print Club, The Peninsula Fine Arts Center, and Cormell University.
-The protfolio is in the collections of The Museum of Modern Art, NYC and Cornell University.
+Five artists and artist/collaborators were invited to Richmond to create letterpress posters at one of the East Coast's last large-scale letterpress poster companies.
+Curated by Davi Det Hompson, the limited edition poster set and exhibition included works by AQUI (Hompson and Cliff Baldwin), Ann Fessler, Kay Rosen, Carolee Schneemann and The Tinklers .
+This exhibition has toured to Bucholz+Bucholz in Cologne Germany, The Philadelphia Print Club, The Peninsula Fine Arts Center, and Cornell University.
+The portfolio is in the collections of The Museum of Modern Art, NYC and Cornell University.

 Residence on Earth: